-Connecting with families is a vital part of bridging the digital divide for all the young members of Generation Alpha.
-We must close the gap between the hype and the hard facts about the Alphas as digital denizens of the world.
-Cultural, economic and language barriers prevent many children from getting the full benefits of the digital revolution and diminish its total impact.
+"In the 21st century, you simply cannot participate in the economy if you don't affordable high-speed close the gap between the hype and the hard facts about the Alphas as digital citizens of the world.
+So, there is a silver lining to COVID since it put the spotlight on cultural, economic and language barriers that stop many children from getting the full benefits of the digital revolution and reduce its total impact.
 "If the technology revolution only happens for families that already have money and education," said former U.S. Secretary of Education Arne Duncan, "then it's not really a revolution."
-28

 The ideals of equity should drive us to help all Alphas be part of the digital age and prepare for the workplace of tomorrow.
 We should steer our approach to technology use in early childhood settings by the human value of social justice.
-We should use technology in ways that foster growth in children from diverse and disadvantaged backgrounds.
-And we should stress the educator's role since the fastest broadband connection can't compete with a set of loving arms as they spread wide to hug a child.
+And we should use technology in ways that foster growth in children from diverse and disadvantaged backgrounds.
+We should invest more in tech for homes and for classrooms-but we shouldn't ignore the value of the human touch.